sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 **Update a provisioned LOB app to a Windows image**

-1. Use the PowerShell to update the LOB app without a Windows Store license.
+1. Use the PowerShell to update the LOB app without a Microsoft Store license.
 This must be done for each user that has signed in to the PC running the Windows image.
 For example, if you have installed the original version of the app, 1.0.0.0, that now needs to be updated to version 1.0.0.1, then at a PowerShell session, type:

     ```
     Add-AppxPackage -Path App1_1.0.0.2 -DependencyPath C:\appx\WinJS.appx